-January 20, 2013, 6 p.m. at the John F. Kennedy Center for the Performing Arts.
-The Kennedy Center and Georgetown University host a musical celebration featuring Smokey Robinson and the Let Freedom Ring Choir honoring Martin Luther King Jr.'s legacy in a free Millennium Stage concert.
-Tickets are required and will be distributed the day of the event in front of the Concert Hall beginning at 4 p.m.
+January 20, 2014, 6 p.m.
+John F. Kennedy Center for the Performing Arts.
+The Kennedy Center and Georgetown University host a musical celebration featuring the Let Freedom Ring Choir and other special guests honoring Martin Luther King Jr.'s legacy in a free Millennium Stage concert.
+Tickets are required and will be distributed the day of the event in front of the Concert Hall beginning at 5 p.m.

 2014 Date to Be Announced, 1:00 p.m.
 23rd and Independence Ave., NW, Washington, DC.
 The National Park Service will place a wreath at the Lincoln Memorial, on the steps where Dr. King gave his 1963 speech.
 The recitation of the “I Have a Dream” speech will be presented by students of Washington, DC’s Watkins Elementary School.